Sepideh Moafi: Career

 After Notorious was cancelled, Moafi continued to appear in her recurring role as Loretta on The Deuce, and her character was made a series regular in season 3, the final season.
 Moafi's character on The Deuce was initially a sex-worker working on the streets of New York and later became an anti-pornography activist, which was one of the main reasons Moafi wanted to continue to be a part of The Deuce despite her scheduling conflicts.
 To prepare for her role as Loretta, Moafi did research into the history of New York by reading books such as pimp and sex workers' memoirs and studied vintage porn to help her understanding of the historical context that the show was set in.
 Moafi has stated that The Deuce has changed and influenced her relationship and view of the porn industry after the stories portrayed in the show.

 While shooting the second season of The Deuce, Moafi starred in the role of Dahna in a musical off-Broadway One Thousand Nights and One Day which opened on April 15, 2018.
 Moafi has stated that her career "started out in opera and then theater" and considers opera to "forever be a part of [her] artistic identity".

 In 2018, Moafi was cast as a series regular on and starred as Alexis Simms in season 2 of Falling Water.
 Season 2 of Falling Water premiered in January 2018.
 Moafi's character was introduced as the new partner of NYPD detective Taka (played by Will Yun Lee) who later discovers the supernatural world in the show.
 In May 2018, USA Network announced the series' cancellation after its second season.

-In 2019, Moafi was cast as Gigi Ghorbani on Showtime's The L Word: Generation Q, a reboot of the early 2000s lesbian classic The L Word.
+In 2019, Moafi was cast as Gigi Ghorbani on Showtime's The L Word: Generation Q, a sequel of the early 2000s lesbian classic The L Word.
 Generation Q premiered on December 8, 2019.
 At the beginning of season 1 of Generation Q, Moafi's character was introduced as the ex-wife of Natalie "Nat" Bailey (played by Stephanie Allynne) who is currently dating Alice Pieszecki (played by Leisha Hailey), a character that originated in The L Word.
-Her character was well-received by fans and quickly became a fan-favorite among the new cast.
+Her character was well received by fans and quickly became a fan-favorite among the new cast.
 In season 1, her character Gigi was involved in a "throuple"/polyamorous relationship with Alice and Nat.
 In season 2, her character further explored romantic relationships with Bette Porter (played by Jennifer Beals) and Dani Núñez (played by Arienne Mandi).